-The company's objectives when managing capital are to safeguard the ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
+The Company's objectives when managing capital are to safeguard the ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 The capital structure should provide flexibility by facilitating financing and adequate liquidity.

-In order to maintain or adjust the capital structure, the company has several instruments at its disposal and may among others adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, borrow new loans or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the Company has several instruments at its disposal and may among others adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, borrow new loans or sell assets to reduce debt.
 Total capital is calculated as 'equity' as shown in the consolidated balance sheet plus net debt (borrowings minus cash and cash equivalent).

-One objective of the financial policy is to maintain a stable credit position of the company in order to enable a stable credit rating for RWE AG.
+One objective of the financial policy is to maintain a stable credit position of the Company in order to enable a stable credit rating for RWE AG.
 Apart from the available cash resources, the cash flow from continuing operations is the main source of finance for the Group.
 The surplus cash is deposited and deficits are funded via RWE AG.

-Equity consists of 0.1 EURO non-paid up share capital and unpaid share premium of 9,999.9 EURO.
-Result for the year has been deducted from equity as per 31 December 2023.
+Equity consists of 100 EURO paid up share capital and share premium of 9,999,900 EURO.
+Result for the year has been added to equity as per 31 December 2024.

-Capital management in 1,000 EURO 31 Dec 2023
+Capital management in 1,000 EURO 31 Dec 2024 31 Dec 2023

-Equity 9,996
+Equity 10,247 9,996

 Non-current interest bearing liabilities -

 Cash and cash equivalents -

-9,996
+10,247 9,996